Francommit/win10_emulation_station/README.md

 ------
 - Uses an up to date version of Emulation Station from the Raspberry Pi branch
 - Auto populates emulators with public domain roms
-- Auto installs a popular theme with support for 'Favorites'
+- Auto installs a popular theme with support for adding 'Favorites'
 - Initial installer is less than 20KB in size, it's a script
 - Adds in a quick game content scraper which lives in the rom folder (run C:\Users\name\.emulationstation\roms\scraper.exe)